juchong/mach3_manual_tool_change_macro/README.md

+## BE CAREFUL.
+THIS MACRO IS FAR FROM BEING FINISHED.
+USE IT ON YOUR OWN RISK!

 # Mach3 Manual Tool Change Macro
 In this repository a tool change macro for Mach3 is developed.
 The focus of this macro is for manual tool change, i.e., the following steps are executed when the M6 T...
 G-Code is called:
 * automatic spindle is stopped (default of Mach3)